-Every now and then a property comes on the market where our heart just skips a beat.
-Brook House, in the historical village of Nunney, is such a wonderfully unique property bursting with character.
+Brook House, in the historical village of Nunney, is a wonderfully unique property bursting with character and with great close-up views of the castle.

 Having the remains of an imposing 14th Century Castle as its neighbour creates a romantic and astonishing backdrop to be enjoyed from the pretty courtyard with the brook below.